How to Write the USC Supplemental Essays 2020-2021

 The University of Southern California, home of the Trojans, is located in the bustling heart of Los Angeles, California.
 The private school is renowned for its sunny weather, campus spirit, and academic rigor.

-In the 2018-2019 admissions cycle, almost 65,000 students vied for just 8,400 spots, an acceptance rate of 12.9%.
-This rate is the lowest USC has ever seen, and marks a full three-point drop from the previous year.
+USC has an acceptance rate of about 13%.
 With the school’s growing pool of applicants, and decreasing rate of acceptance, the admissions numbers are undoubtedly tough.

 Long Answer Prompts